-Eating an array of colorful produce, mostly veggies, can help boost mood and cognitive function.
+Eating an array of colorful produce, mostly veggies, can help boost mood and cognitive function and reduce brain fog.
 All that fiber also promotes a healthy gut which is linked to brain health.
 Stock up on blueberries and other fresh or frozen berries, goji berries, Northern fruits like apples, pears, peaches and apricots which are lower glycemic; red cabbage, dark leafy greens like kale, swiss chard, spinach and romaine, cilantro, broccoli, tomatoes, different colored beets, and sweet potatoes…just as examples.

 Swap Out The Refined Sugar And Grains